 ΔW = stored water supply in the system

-The discharge can take place in different ways, on the one hand by evaporation E (from the soil) and by transpiration T (by the plants), in addition there is interception I (superficial moistening of the leaves and evaporation), furthermore discharge is possible by surface runoff A and by infiltration S into the soil (underground runoff to groundwater).
+The discharge can take place in different ways, on the one hand by evaporation E (from the soil) and by transpiration T (by the plants), in addition there is interception I (superficial moistening of the leaves and subsequent evaporation), furthermore discharge is possible by surface runoff A and by infiltration S into the soil (underground runoff to groundwater).
 The soil itself, or the entire ecosystem, has a certain water reserve as a storage quantity ΔW, which can increase (+) or decrease (-).

 Often E and T together (with I) are referred to as evapotranspiration (ET).
-The excess water that is not released back to the atmosphere by ET benefits groundwater and thus the feeding of neighbouring springs, and ultimately the formation of a stream and river system.
+The surplus water that is not released back to the atmosphere by ET benefits groundwater and thus the feeding of neighbouring springs, and ultimately the formation of a stream and river system (intact water cycle).

 At sites affected by groundwater, allochthonous water can be added to the system, so that in addition to precipitation, upwelling water is also added and the loss variable of leachate is reversed.

-In arid areas, most of the water will be lost to ET, and there will be no groundwater recharge (arid areas).
+In arid areas, most of the water will be lost to ET, and there will be no groundwater recharge (arid areas, with interrupted water cycle).

 Of particular importance for survival in arid regions is the development of a sufficiently large root system.
 If the rootable soil volume is large enough, perennial plants may be able to survive several dry years if water is accessible in deeper layers.
 Some plants with particularly deep roots even seem to be able to lift this water ("hydraulic lift") in such a way that even other plants can benefit from it, as Caldwell et al. (1991) were able to show.